Stay up-to-date with annexation information, including public hearings, by signing up for email alerts on annexation information from the City here.

 Following the submission of a letter of intent from a group of residents proposing to circulate petitions to form a new city for the donut hole in 2012, the County Commission suspended its participation in the annexation discussions.
 Given the County's unwillingness to continue the negotiation process and the possibility of a new city surrounded by Pasco, in June 2012, the City Council approved a "ten percent" notice to begin the process of annexation of a portion of the island known as "Annexation Area 2" using the annexation agreements signed by property owners over the past 20 years.
 In October 2012, the City Council approved the "sixty percent" notice that annexed Area 2 into the City effective January 2013.
 Further, In November 2012, the Council approved zoning Area 2 that mirrored the County's large lot, low density residential zoning.

 Following the Area 2 annexation, a group of city residents placed a proposition on the November 2013 ballot to de-annex Area 2 and a previous annexation; this measure was rejected by nearly 70% of city voters, including nearly 60% of voters in the newly annexed Area 2.

 Road 80 Area -2015

 As one of its 2014-2016 goals, the Pasco City Council stated "...the City will reduce the size of the unincorporated “donut hole” through continued orderly annexation."
 In response, City staff in January 2015 identified an area west of Road 80 in the donut hole that met the 60% threshold of needed utility/annexation agreements.
-City Council and staff will be working with a group of affected residents to look at the comparisons of County and City taxes, fees, and requirements so affected residents can weigh the impact of a potential annexation.
+City Council and staff worked with a group of affected residents to look at the comparisons of County and City taxes, fees, and requirements so affected residents can weigh the impact of a potential annexation (see comparison document below).
 The City Council will then consider the next steps of a potential annexation, which will include multiple public hearings.

 |City Library Bond (expire 12/1/2019) (3)||-||-|